Great Customer Service Tips for Yoga Student Loyalty

 • Will you provide mats and accessories (I strongly recommend you do)?

 • Late class arrival policy (i.e. can’t attend class, or it’s okay to join – depends on the nature of the class you teach.
-If very spiritual, it’s probably best insist to on timely arrival.
+If very spiritual, it’s probably best to insist on timely arrival.
 If it’s a fitness-oriented class, a late arrival isn’t very disruptive).

 • Consider tea service after class – or some brief social-oriented winding down.
 Don’t herd everyone in and out because your classes are scheduled too closely together.

-• Offer free classes/courses (i.e. meditation, satsang, etc.).
+• Offer free classes/courses (i.e. meditation, Satsang, etc.).

-• Client feedback (short surveys, anonymous client feedback on your Web site using uservoice.com, e-mail your clients, and/or talk to clients).
+• Client feedback (short surveys, anonymous client feedback on your website using uservoice.com, e-mail your clients, and/or talk to clients).

 • If you hire staff, don’t permit bad talk about your clients.
 You don’t want a negative client service environment because clients sense it.